gvwilson/sensibleadventures/maddy-roo/old.md

 "Idiot."
 Bluster punched him in the shoulder.
 "Why'd you go and do that?"

 Bravo punched him back, harder.

-"Stop that!"
+"Stop it!"
 Maddy snapped.
 "Let me have a look at it."

 "Oh, so you're a doctor now?"
 Bluster said sarcastically.
-"Know-it-all."

-"She knows a bucket more'n you," Sindy said loyally.
+"She's smarter than you," Sindy said loyally.
-"And she's quieter too," she added pointedly as Bluster opened his mouth.
+"And quieter, too," she added pointedly as Bluster opened his mouth.

 Maddy straightened up.
 "I don't think it's sprained," she told Bravo.
 "Just do the best you can, aright?"
 The goat nodded.

-They went more slowly after that.
+They went more slowly after that,
-Bravo leaned on Bluster and Sindy needed rest more and more frequently.
+Bravo leaning on Bluster and Sindy needing rest more and more frequently.
 Maddy had to bite her tongue to stop herself from telling them all to hurry up.
 It would take them days to get back to Rusty Bridge at this speed, but there was nothing she could do about it